 Steven laughed in Janey's face, showing no remorse.

-"I've told the police about you!" cried Janey, "and you're going away for this!"
+"I've told the police about you!" cried Janey, "and you're going

 "I don't think so", said Steven, still laughing, "do you really think that the police are going to buy your story?
 Besides, if I did get found guilty, I would probably get let off with a warning.
 You know what prisons are like these days - more and more criminals are getting away with crimes because of the shortages of spaces in prisons".